We want to make it safer and easier for more people to bus and bike between Sandhurst Drive and Golf Road.

 - Shared bike path.
 We’re proposing a new shared bike path through part of Arataki Park to the Marlin Street intersection so students riding and walking to school don’t need to use the road.
 This would be a permanent addition, not a trial.

 - Marlin Street/Girven Road intersection upgrade.
 New traffic lights to make it safer for people walking and biking to cross the road.

-One of our projects to help make it safer and easier for people to travel between Sandhurst Drive and Golf Road is a trial bus lane along Links Avenue.
-This includes a new shared bike path and an upgrade of the Concord/Links Avenue intersection.
+To help make it safer and easier for people on buses to travel between Sandhurst Drive and Golf Road, we have implemented an interim bus lane along Links Avenue which we’ll trail during the construction period of the Baylink/SH2 upgrade project.
+The need for the bus lane will be re-assessed following the completion of the SH upgrade works.
+As part of this work a new shared bike path and an upgrade of the Concord/Links Avenue intersection will also be undertaken.

 A number of safety concerns have been expressed by parents of the local schools since the bus lanes became operational on Links Avenue in early 2019.
 Council staff have spent a considerable amount of time observing driver, cyclist, and pedestrian behaviour in the area.
-The following recommendations have been made and will be implemented as soon as practicable:
+The following recommendations have been made and have been completed:

 - A new formal pedestrian crossing outside Mount Intermediate School.